 - For direct physician care services provided to a hospice client. - When the provided services are not related to the terminal illness. - When the client's providers, including the hospice provider, coordinate the health care provided.

 Professional services related to the hospice diagnosis

-See the Medicaid agency's Physician-Related/Professional Services Fee Schedule.
+See HCA's Physician-Related/Professional Services Fee Schedule.

 Who can bill for professional services?